-With the 2023 only hours away, I want to share 10 quick and easy diagnostic checks you can run for your website to make sure you web presence is well-positioned heading into 2024:
+With 2024 only days away, I want to share 10 quick and easy diagnostic checks you can run for your website to make sure you web presence is well-positioned heading into 2024:

 1. Make sure your website passes Google's Mobile-Friendly test.
 You can test your website here: https://search.google.com/test/mobile-friendly